jiangfengming/vue-pilot/README.md

 router.setState(state)
 ```

-Set state of the current route. the state will be merged into `router.current.state`
+Sets state of the current route. the state will be merged into `router.current.state`

 ### router.go